aminahbl/vinaya-data/README.md

 bun push-data
 ```

 If no flag is passed, all tables will be updatd.
-To update specific tables add properties listed in the `data` object in `src/index.ts`:
+To update specific tables pass one or more property name given in the `updateFns` object in `db/updateFns.ts` as arguments:

 ```sh
 bun push-data rootLanguages translationLanguages